microsoft/vscode-docs/docs/remote/troubleshooting.md

 2. Go to **Advanced** to increase CPU, Memory, or Swap.
 3. On macOS, go to **Disk** to increase the amount of disk Docker is allowed to consume on your machine.
 On Windows, this is located under Advanced with the other settings.

 Finally, if your container is **doing disk intensive** operations or you are just looking for faster response times, see [Improving container disk performance](/docs/remote/containers-advanced.md#improving-container-disk-performance) for tips.
-VS Code's defaults optimize for convenance and universal support, but can be optimized.
+VS Code's defaults optimize for convenience and universal support, but can be optimized.

 ### Cleaning out unused containers and images